-Skills gained in the STEM field are not only sought after but highly transferable too.
-For example, if you decide to change your line of work after entering a specific STEM industry (e.g. chemical engineering), you will be able to use those skills in pharmaceutical companies, the medical industry and even in research labs.
+Skills gained in the STEM fields are not only sought after but highly transferable too.
+For example, if you decide to change your line of work after entering a specific STEM industry (e.g., Chemical Engineering), you will be able to use those STEM skills in pharmaceutical companies, the medical industry and even in research labs.

-Even if you wanted to have a complete career change, STEM-related skills are in-demand for a wide variety of jobs, making it easy to switch lanes in the future.
+Even if you wanted to have a complete career change, STEM-related skills are in-demand for a wide variety of jobs outside of the STEM community, making it easy to switch lanes in the future.

-STEM skills are in such high demand that most countries have programs to bring in foreign talent, opening up a range of exciting and new opportunities in the field.
+STEM skills are in such high demand that most countries have programmes to bring in foreign talent, opening up a range of exciting and new overseas opportunities in the STEM field.
 It also makes it more likely to find work straight after graduation.

 So, if you’re interested in a high-tech career and are ready to embrace the world of STEM and all it has to offer, here are just a few of the courses that could help get you started:

 Women play a huge role in Science and Technology related fields, namely because, diversity in these areas of innovation and research leads to better outcomes for all.

 Diversity is essential in Science.
 Women bring unique perspectives to research as well as varied social perspectives, shaped by their cultural experiences, gender, age and experience.
 Gaining fresh insights into Science is critical to the expansion of research and the development of solutions to issues that hadn’t previously been explored.

 The need for more women in Science has become so strong that an international Women in STEM Day was initiated, to recognise the critical role they play and to encourage more women and girls into this field.